xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 > will be used in place of the LDR instruction, if the constant can be generated
 > by either of these instructions.
 Otherwise the constant will be placed into the
 > nearest literal pool (if it not already there) and a PC relative LDR
 > instruction will be generated.

 Now this may not make sense at a first glance, why would `=msg` be assembled into an address to the address of the literal.
-But an `armv7` can not encode a full address, its just impossible by bit size.
-The ldr instructions argument points to a literal pool entry, The LDR instruction reads a 32-bit value at the literal pool entry and this value is the actual address of msg.
+But an `armv7` can not encode a full address, it is impossible, just by pure bit size.
+The ldr instructions argument points to a literal pool entry.
+The LDR instruction reads a 32-bit value at the literal pool entry and this value is the actual address of msg.

 When decoding we can see ldr points to a memory address (32800 or `0x8020`) in the section we mmaped earlier: